LeonAdato/os_poor-tech-choices/readme.md

  - I could never have done it without [this guy](https://www.instagram.com/p/BgSlRglAKBn/)
  - Made you look.
  - this talk and all the materials in this repository are being published under a [Creative Commons "CC-BY-SA" 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 Users are free to distribute, remix, adapt, and build upon this work, even commercially, as long as they give credit for the original creation.
-     - If we find ourselves sitting at the bar one day, you also own me a beer.
+     - If we find ourselves sitting at the bar one day, you also owe me a beer.

 ## Image attributions
 The images in this slide deck were created by other people and they deserve credit for their work as well.
 Those images are as follows: